Seniors Downsizing in Retirement

 - A relocation allows you to explore new areas that might previously have been out of the question because of work proximity requirements.

 - New areas can bring new hobbies or pursuits.
 For example, if you do move closer to the ocean or a lake, you could now take part in water sports.
 You might be able to acquire a boat or a yacht.
 On the other hand moving to a country area could facilitate new hobbies such as hiking or even horse riding.
+A new area can present so many things to do when retired.

 - A relocation can provide the opportunity to downsize.Perhaps the big house is no longer needed.
 A somewhat smaller home can mean less cleaning not to mention reduced maintenance.
 This equates to a freeing up of your own time.